-Depending on the shape of the area, it may make more sense to orient for shorter or longer legs, adjusting for wind, or to fly parallel to certain features on the ground (such as roads, trees, buildings, power lines, etc).
+Depending on the shape of the area, it may make more sense to orient for shorter or longer legs, adjust for wind, or fly parallel to certain features on the ground (such as roads, trees, buildings, power lines, etc).

 To use the feature:

 - Tap the flight zone shape, then in the pop-up tap Edit.

 - A yellow handle is displayed in the center of the flight zone -- this is the flight direction tool.

 - Press your finger to the ball at the end of the tool and pull it either clockwise or counter-clockwise to adjust the direction of the flight path.
 As you move the handle, the flight paths update instantly and always ensure the correct overlap.

 - When you are complete, tap anywhere outside the flight zone to exit Edit mode.

 Here is a quick video showing the tool in action: